The Art of Campaign Storytelling

 - Keeping a steady stream of up-to-date information and reference materials

-STEP 5 – Describe how the donor becomes part of the fundraising campaign story and helps you save the world while trying to utilize ‘Units of Impact.’
+STEP 5 – Describe how the supporter becomes part of the fundraising campaign story and helps you save the world while trying to utilize ‘Units of Impact.’

-To turn your reader into a donor, you must ensure they know the value of their donation.
-What impact is it going to have?
-A question that often runs through someone’s mind when they’re asked to donate money is, “am I actually helping, or am I just paying someone’s salary?”
+To convert your readers into supporters, you must ensure they know the value of their contribution.
+What impact will it have?
+When asked to contribute money, people often wonder, ” Am I actually helping, or am I just paying someone’s salary?”

 Operational costs (like salaries) are necessary.
 We all need to eat.
-However, that isn’t the reason why people feel good when they donate.
-Being the source of the solution to your problem is why they donate.
+However, that isn’t why people feel good when they contribute.
+Being the source of the solution to your problem is why they contribute.
 It is your job to describe exactly how that is.

-“Units of Impact” break down your needs into something relatable and lets the donor know exactly how they’ve helped.
-Even if they can only contribute a small sum. $10(or £ or €) may not seem like a lot in the grand scheme of things, but to your beneficiary, that can mean the world.
+“Units of Impact” breaks down your needs into something relatable and lets the supporter know exactly how they’ve helped.
+Even if they can only contribute a small sum, $10(or £ or €) may not seem like a lot in the grand scheme of things, but to your beneficiary, that can mean the world.

 This part might take some creativity.
 Not every organization or cause has clearly defined units of impact.

-We have a full article on units of impact here, but the quick-and-easy examples are:
+We have an entire article on units of impact here, but the quick-and-easy examples are:

 Example 1: Our dogs need champions!
-Your contribution will change an animal’s life for the better by taking him off the street and into a home where he’ll be happy, healthy, comfortable, and loved.
+Your contribution will improve an animal’s life by taking him off the street and into a home where he’ll be happy, healthy, comfortable, and loved.
 Here is a wish list of items needed:

-- $10 donation = treats for a week of training
+- $10 contribution = treats for a week of training

 - $50 = a grooming session